Tesla CEO Musk says considering second U.S. plant, closer to East Coast

-DETROIT (Reuters) - Tesla Motors (TSLA.O) is planning to build factories in China and Europe and is considering a second U.S. plant, Chief Executive Elon Musk said on Tuesday.
+DETROIT, Jan 13 (Reuters) - Tesla Motors is planning to build factories in China and Europe and is considering a second U.S. plant, Chief Executive Elon Musk said on Tuesday.

 The factories likely would be built after Tesla’s current factory in Fremont, California, reaches full annual production of 500,000 in 2020, Musk said at an industry conference here.
 He said the second U.S. plant could be “closer to the East Coast.”